scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 --------------------------------------------------------------------------------------

 Based on the results presented in previous sections, it turned out that the stragglers are not because of the scheduler throughput.
-Lustre striping improves I/O time; however, the job computation is still delayed due to stragglers and as a result performance was not improved.
+Lustre striping improves I/O time; however, the job computation is still delayed due to stragglers and as a result performance is not improved.
 In order to make sure if the stragglers are created because of scheduler overhead in Dask framework we have tried to measure the performance of our Map-Reduce job using an MPI-based implementation, which makes use of mpi4py_ :cite:`Dalcin:2005aa,Dalcin:2011aa`.
 This will let us figure out whether the stragglers observed in the present benchmark using Dask parallel library are as a result of scheduler overhead or any other factor than scheduler.
 The comparison is performed on XTC 600x using SDSC Comet.
-Figure :ref:`MPItimestackedcomparison` shows time comparison on different parts of the calculations.
+Figure :ref:`MPItimestackedcomparison` A  shows time comparison on different parts of the calculations.
 Bars are subdivided into the contribution of overhead in the calculations, communication time and RMSD calculation across parallelism from 1 to 72.
 Computation time is the time spent on RMSD tasks, and communication time is the time spent for gathering RMSD arrays calculated by each processor rank.
 Total time is the summation of communication time, computation time and the overhead in the calculations.
-As can be seen in Figure :ref:`MPItimestackedcomparison`, the overhead in the calculations is small up to 24 cores (Single node).
+As can be seen in Figure :ref:`MPItimestackedcomparison` A, the overhead in the calculations is small up to 24 cores (Single node).
 Based on Figure :ref:`MPItimestackedcomparison`, the communication time is very small up to a single node and increases as the calculations are extended to multiple nodes.
 Overall, only a small fraction of total time is spent on communications.
 Overhead in the calculations is also very small.
 The largest fraction of the calculations is spent on the calculation of RMSD arrays (computation time) which decreases pretty well as the number of cores increases for a sigle node.
 However, when extending to multiple nodes computation time also increases.
-We believe that this is caused due to stragglers which is also confirmed based on Figure :ref:`MPI-total-time-rank-comparison`.
+We believe that this is caused due to stragglers which is also confirmed based on Figure :ref:`MPItimestackedcomparison` A.

 .. figure:: figs/MPItimestackedcomparison.pdf

-   Time comparison on different parts of the calculations obtained using MPI for python.
+   **A** Time comparison on different parts of the calculations obtained using MPI for python.
 In this aggregate view, the time spent on different parts of the calculation are combined for different number of processes tested.
    The bars are subdivided into the contributions of each time spent on different parts.
-   Computation time is the time spent on RMSD tasks, and communication time is the time spent for gathering RMSD arrays calculated by each processor rank.
-   Total time is the summation of communication time, computation time and the overhead in the calculations that might had been caused due to different reasons.
    Reported values are the mean values across 5 repeats.
-   Total job execution time along with the mean and standard deviations across 5 repeats across parallelism from 1 to 72 obtained using MPI for python.
+   **A inset** Total job execution time along with the mean and standard deviations across 5 repeats across parallelism from 1 to 72 obtained using MPI for python.
    The calculations are performed on XTC 600x using SDSC Comet.
+   **B** Comparison of job execution time across processor ranks for 72 CPU cores obtained using MPI for python.
+There are several stragglers which slow down the whole process.
    :label:`MPItimestackedcomparison`

-Figure :ref:`MPItimestackedcomparison` shows job execution time along with the mean and standard deviations across 5 repeats across parallelism from 1 to 72.
-Again, from Figure :ref:`MPItimestackedcomparison` job execution time reveals a decent decrease up to 24 cores (Single node).
-However, when extended to multiple nodes the uncertainties in measured job execution time across different repeats increases and as a result job execution time increases as well.

-Figure :ref:`MPItimestackedcomparison` shows comparison of job execution time across all ranks tested with 72 cores.
+Figure :ref:`MPItimestackedcomparison` B, shows comparison of job execution time across all ranks tested with 72 cores.
-As seen in Figure :ref:`MPItimestackedcomparison` there are several slow processes as compared to others which slow down the whole process and as a result affect the overall performance.
+As seen in Figure :ref:`MPItimestackedcomparison` B, there are several slow processes as compared to others which slow down the whole process and as a result affect the overall performance.
 These stragglers are observed in all cases when number of cores is more than 24 (extended to multiple cores).
 However, they are only shown for :math:`N = 72` CPU cores for the sake of brevity.